gitlabhq/omnibus-gitlab/doc/settings/database.md

 If you are using PostgreSQL 9.6.x and are updating to any version of GitLab 12.1 or newer, please disable the automatic upgrade temporarily.
 If you have any questions or concerns, please [contact support](https://about.gitlab.com/support/).
 This is because we discovered [an issue](https://gitlab.com/gitlab-org/omnibus-gitlab/issues/4692) that affects the automatic upgrade of PostgreSQL from version 9.6.x to 10.x and can lead to an unsuccessful upgrade of a secondary server.

-As of GitLab 12.1, `gitlab-ctl pg-upgrade` can automatically upgrade the database on your GEO servers.
+As of GitLab 12.1, `gitlab-ctl pg-upgrade` can automatically upgrade the database on your Geo servers.

 NOTE: **Note:**
 Due to how PostgreSQL replication works, this cannot be done without the need to resynchronize your secondary database server.
 Therefore, this upgrade cannot be done without downtime.